 Joint pain is an extremely common condition, most typically caused by arthritis, which affects as many as 37 percent of the population, which has led the Arthritis Foundation to claim it as the ‘oldest crippling disease known to man’.

 Certain supplements can help.
 We’ve reviewed dozens of supplements and we recommend Performance Lab Flex as the best supplement for joint health to buy in the UK today.

-Or read on to discover why we think this supplement is the #1 joint supplement in the UK.
+Or read on to discover why we think this supplement is the #1 in our Best Joint Supplements UK in 2024 list.

 Causes of Joint Pain

 Arthritis is characterised by intense joint pain that steadily gets worse as you age.
 However, all joint pain is not caused by arthritis.
 If you have experienced an injury that never fully healed or have chronically high inflammation, you may be at risk of experiencing severe joint pain.

 When you experience joint pain or stiffness related to arthritis, the thin tissue surrounding your joints known as cartilage wears away.
 This removes the protective layer from the joints, causing weakened and brittle bones as the bones rub against the surrounding bones within the joint.
 This causes high inflammation, pain, and a lack of mobility.

 If you do not have arthritis but experience joint pain relating to an injury, the cartilage is likely damaged and inflamed which can cause tension and pain.
 This is most common during the morning or after sitting for a long time because this causes a reduction in synovial fluid that surrounds and lubricates the joint making them more abrasive.

 If you’re reading this, you or someone you know is likely experiencing a condition related to bone and joint health.
 We would recommend a visit to your GP for a diagnosis, but you may also want to invest in a special supplement designed to strengthen joints and bones, and increase mobility.